Boovie

 Boovie is a 1998 Czech puzzle video game by Future Games for MS-DOS released in early 1998.
 It came out on CD-ROM in January 1999.
-It is based on two games: Boovie (1994) and Boovie 2 (1998) for ZX Spectrum from the same authors.
+Based on the game Boovie (1994) for ZX Spectrum.
+The sequel, Boovie 2 (1998) for ZX Spectrum, is by a different authors (E.S.A.
+Production - Tuleby, Max, Factor6).

 Gameplay

 The player controls Boovie, and must push a bright brick into a teleporter to progress to the next level.
 The game has 20 to 40 levels, depending on the selected difficulty.

 Development

 Boovie is a remake of the game of the same name, which the authors programmed in 1994 for the ZX Spectrum.
 It's a game inspired by Flappy (1983).
 After the game, the developers had long tried to create a second part in spring 1999.
 None of the authors however didn't last long and the project died.
 The game has been translated into English.

 Reception

 The game is Bonusweb's favourite from Future Games, who noted similarities between Boovie and another game from the studio named Bloodie.